Knee sports injuries Q&A

 Because the repair is done from inside the joint, this technique avoids additional incisions on the outside of the knee and reduces disruption to surrounding tissues.

-Our surgeons select the optimal device based on tear pattern and patient anatomy
+Our surgeons select the optimal device based on tear pattern and patient anatomy.

 Smith+Nephew’s all-inside meniscal repair system